 The Brother Ribber Techniques book provides guidelines for variations on this stitch type, the following among them.
 It is available for free download online from various sites and is an excellent resource

-I have worked with racking in the past, but never attempted to have racked shapes interacting with single bed patterning across the width of the piece on the KM.
+I have worked with racking in the past but never attempted to have racked shapes interacting with single bed patterning across the width of the piece on the KM.
 My 910 is presently connected to a Mac via the EMS Ayab kit.
 Sampling is quick and easy, replacing the mylar.
-One critical difference is that the repeat used must match the pattern in width numbering the same as needles in use for the piece, so at least for testing my initial repeats were 30 stitches wide.
+One critical difference is that the repeat used must match the pattern in width numbering the same as the needles in use for the piece, so at least for testing my initial repeats were 30 stitches wide.

 I found this slip stitch repeat produced too little detail in my swatches, but were it reduced for mylar use, it would remain 7 stitches high.
 It was taken from a punchcard book, so black squares/punched holes represent knit stitches.
-To match the fabric, in mylar use, color reverse would do the job.
+To match the fabric, in mylar use, the color reverse would do the job.
 The Ayab kit bypasses both the mylar reader and the programming capacity of the buttons on the left, so double height, double width, color reverse, etc. including the DBJ setting are planned for in the file import into the software.
-In some instances Ayab settings (ribber for DBJ, and “circular”) do the work for you.
+In some instances, Ayab settings (ribber for DBJ, and “circular”) do the work for you.
 I am using GIMP to create my BMPs.
 Paintbrush is a free program, still available for Mac, and functional including in High Sierra.
-It is the program used by some forum members to create their repeats, provides an easy alternative for people who not be used to working with image editing programs.
+It is the program used by some forum members to create their repeats, providing an easy alternative for people who not be used to working with image editing programs.

 the slip stitch repeat in its original state: because slipped stitches create their texture on the purl side of the fabric, images do not need to be mirrored for the direction of the texture to be matched using electronic machines

 If the goal is to have the machine take care of keeping track of knit rows for you, without having to make changes in cam buttons, in the mylar a single repeat with blank squares programmed at the top and/or bottom of the repeat could then be knit using color reverse.
-Here the situation is similar to that of punchcard users who need to punch a hole for every knit stitch, but considerably faster.
-If the original pattern is satisfactory, planning for all knit rows as automatic needle selection can be done by color reversing the pattern in the software, and adding all black rows in the image for download.
+Here the situation is similar to that of punchcard users who need to punch a hole for every knit stitch but considerably faster.
+If the original pattern is satisfactory, planning for all knit rows as automatic needle selection can be done by color reversing the pattern in the software and adding all black rows in the image for download.

-some other all over variations to try, individually, or even sequentially for slip stitch all over texture
+some other all-over variations to try, individually, or even sequentially for slip stitch all-over texture